safl/chplforpyp-docs/docs/source/basics.rst

 +-----------------------------------------------+-+-------------------------------------------------+

 .. note::
-    Notice than in the case of both Python and Chapel then these forms of ``switch-statements`` does not **fall through**, meaning that one and only one case will be executed.
-Coming from Python this might not surpise you, however, if you have ever written a ``switch-statement`` in other languages then this is slightly surprising.
+    Notice that in both Python and Chapel these forms of ``switch-statements`` do not **fall through**, meaning that one and only one case will be executed.
+Coming from Python, this might not surpise you; however, if you have ever written a ``switch-statement`` in other languages then this may be slightly surprising.

 Ranges
 ------

 In Python ``range`` is a list-constructor often used for driving for-loops or list comprehensions.
-For lowered memory comsumption Python provides the generator equivalent of ``range`` namely ``xrange``.
+For lowered memory consumption, Python provides the generator equivalent of ``range`` namely ``xrange``.

-In Chapel a **range** is a language-construct which behaves and is used in much the same way as lists are used in Python.
-When u think about lists and slicing operations in Python, think of ranges in Chapel.
+In Chapel a **range** is a language construct which behaves and is used in much the same way as lists are used in Python.
+Where you would think about lists and slicing operations in Python, think of ranges in Chapel.

 +--------------------------------------------------+-+----------------------------------------------------+
 | Python                                           | | Chapel                                             |